broccoli0616/tp/docs/DeveloperGuide.md

 1. User requests to edit a student by specifying the index and updated fields.

-2. AddressBook validates that the student exists.
+2. SoCTAssist validates that the student exists.

-3. AddressBook updates the student's details.
+3. SoCTAssist updates the student's details.

-4. AddressBook shows confirmation message with updated student details.
+4. SoCTAssist shows confirmation message with updated student details.

     Use case ends.